MSc in Psychotherapy - man talking to woman

 • Have a relevant level 8 undergraduate degree (on the NFQ: National Framework of Qualifications; or its equivalent outside of Ireland; for example, in social care/work, psychology, nursing, education, etc.)

-• Have a minimum of one year's recent relevant professional experience in a caring or helping role, which has included some training and supervision (for example, voluntary counsellor/helpline work, social care, nursing, special needs teaching or guidance counselling, psychology assistant or pastoral care experience)
+• Have completed a minimum of one year's recent relevant professional experience in a caring or mental health helping role, which has included some training and supervision (for example, voluntary counsellor/helpline work, social care, nursing, special needs teaching or guidance counselling, psychology assistant or pastoral care experience).
+This year of experience should be completed prior to application.
+The majority of this experience needs to have been working with adults and be based on real time verbal communication (in person or by phone/video, but not text or email communication

 • Recognition of Prior Learning (RPL) applicants are required to submit a cover letter along with their application under the Transcripts section of the portal, affirming their intent to apply for RPL.
 For more information on RPL see here

-• Be able to demonstrate personal readiness and suitability for psychotherapy training
+• Be able to establish and demonstrate reflective capacity, personal readiness, and professional suitability for psychotherapy training

 • Successfully undertake a selection interview